 This course is a one-semester elective open to sophomores, juniors, and seniors.
 The purpose of this journalism course is two-fold.
 First, through learning the history of journalism and the role the media plays in society, students will be challenged to critically analyze the news media.
 The course will foster an environment where students can question bias and develop the ability to identify authentic and "good" (reliable) sources and information.
 With this information, students will also build upon the skills taught in their English courses to experience non-academic writing and writing for an audience outside of the high school community.
 Additionally, students will acquire the knowledge and skills to not only be published, but also to publish newspapers, understand the different story styles and requirements, execute layout and graphic design.
 Students will study local, metropolitan and national newspapers and magazines.
 They will examine the work of accomplished journalists and establish standards for their own writing.
 While the course will focus primarily on journalistic writing for newspaper and magazine, students will investigate the impact of radio, television and Internet on the news media.
 These units will investigate the writing behind these forms of communication and discuss the impact they have made on newspaper writing and media overall.
+This course may be taken for Dual Enrollment credit, pending approval.

-PUBLIC SPEAKING - H2
+PUBLIC SPEAKING--CP